Tips for Reducing Your Peak Energy Usage

 - If you have a heat pump, use a programmable thermostat to schedule when your house needs to be warmer or cooler.
 The thermostat will automatically optimize your heating system’s performance, saving energy and lowering your bill.

-Learn about Peak Hours and how using less energy during those times will help keep rates lower for all PUD customers.
+Learn about Peak Times and how using less energy during these hours will help keep rates lower for all PUD customers.